Day 1: Delhi - Tijara 102 km

 a Sam Cooke song and it seems that we are flying over the road.
 The sun is breaking through

 and red rays of sunlight give the hills a dreamy glow.
-Just a few kilometer before Amber
+Just a few kilometre before Amber

 we pass a few elephants.
 Elephants on the highway?
 I try to picture myself what would happen if